WYRN

-WYRN (1480 AM) is a radio station broadcasting a news–talk format.
-Licensed to Louisburg, North Carolina, United States, it serves the Raleigh area.
-The station is currently owned by Sadie Diana Alston, through licensee A and D Broadcasting, Inc.
+WYRN (1480 AM) is a radio station broadcasting an urban gospel/urban oldies format.
+The station is licensed to Louisburg, North Carolina, United States.
+WYRN is owned by Sadie Diana Alston, through licensee A and D Broadcasting, Inc.

 History

+WYRN signed on September 12, 1958.
 At one time, WYRN aired the same programming as WKXU, which was previously WHLQ.
 Curtis Media Group purchased WHLQ and WYRN from Franklin Broadcasting in 2003.